yhvicey/azure-pipelines-fill-values/README.md

 # Replace Tokens

-An Azure Pipelines task for replacing tokens in your artifacts.
+An Azure Pipelines task for replacing tokens in files.

 (TODO)